 The health of the U.S. real estate market and interest rate levels are the primary drivers of consumer demand for new mortgages.
 Consumer demand, in turn, affects lender demand for purchase mortgage leads from third-party sources.
 Typically, a strong real estate market will lead to reduced lender demand for leads, as there are more consumers in the marketplace seeking financing and, accordingly, lenders receive more organic lead volume.
-Conversely, a weaker real estate market will typically lead to an increase in lender demand, as there are fewer consumers in the marketplace seeking mortgages.
+Conversely, a weaker real estate market will typically lead to an increase in lender demand as there are fewer consumers in the marketplace seeking mortgages.

-According to Fannie Mae data, in 2020, existing home sales grew by 6% over 2019, fueled by increased competition for low inventory as well as an increase in first-time home buyers.
-This trend continued into 2021 with existing home sales growing 9% over 2020.
+According to Fannie Mae data, in 2021, existing home sales grew by 9% over 2020, fueled by increased competition for low inventory as well as an increase in first-time home buyers.
 In 2022, existing home sales decreased by 17% as compared to 2021 due to increased interest rates and limited inventory of homes.
-Fannie Mae expects a 22% decrease in existing home sales in 2023 compared to 2022.
+This trend continued into 2023 with existing home sales decreasing 19% over 2022.
+Fannie Mae expects a 4% increase in existing home sales in 2024 compared to 2023.